Alma Mater: Catawba '89

 Gantt, who graduated from Catawba in May 1989, with a bachelor’s degree in sports management, had an outstanding four-year career as a player for the Indians.
 As a third baseman, he was an all-conference performer and helped to Catawba to the 1988 Carolinas Conference championship and to the NAIA District 26 Tournament.
 Gantt was an all-conference player at Newton-Conover (NC) High School before graduating in 1984.

 Gantt resides in Salisbury with his wife, Adrian and their daughter Blakley.
-Adrian is an assistant with the Catawba softball team and previously served as the head field hockey coach and an assistant softball coach before joining Jim in the Catawba Hall of Fame in 2017.
+Adrian, a 1998 Catawba alum, served Catawba as a head field hockey coach and an assistant softball coach before joining Jim in the Catawba Hall of Fame in 2017.